-Students are responsible for paying The Ohio State University tuition plus a $1,000 program fee.
+Students are responsible for paying The Ohio State University tuition plus a $TBDprogram fee.
 The program fee includes airfare, accommodations, program activities, transportation in the UK, and most meals.
 The program fee does not include personal expenses, the cost of a passport, or some meals.
-Please refer to the budget sheetfor this program for the full estimated costs.
+Please refer to the 2018 budget sheetfor this program for the full estimated costs.
 2019's budget sheet will be available in the fall.

 If students withdraw or become ineligible any time eleven days after the acceptance notification, they will be held responsible for a cancellation fee.
 Please refer to OIA's Cancellation Policy.

 U.S. Department of State: travel.state.gov (travel advisories/country-specific safety information)